wrjv/Bak-SneppenSlumMigration/docs/README.md

 The effects of these three different moving strategies on the K of the powerlaw distribution are shown in the figure below.

 <img src="http://slum.life/images/strategy10x20000.svg" width="100%" class="no-border"/>
 <span class="description">The effect of slum selection strategy on the K of the powerlaw distribution of avalanche sizes.
-The total number of cells within the simulation remained the same.
-Each size was tested 10 times for 20000 time steps.</span>
+Each strategy was tested 10 times for 20000 time steps.</span>

 ## New Slum Locations